sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 Immediately transitioning can be jarring for ongoing Atari ST applications.
 Especially for applications or drivers overseeing other storage devices, this abrupt switch can lead to compatibility concerns.
 As a preventive measure, the Multi-device can be set to defer this transition until the subsequent power cycle.

 By default, `SAFE_CONFIG_REBOOT` is set to `true`.
-This means the SidecarT will hold off until the next power cycle before transitioning to `Configurator` mode.
+This means the Multi-device will hold off until the next power cycle before transitioning to `Configurator` mode.
 Altering this behavior involves tweaking the `SAFE_CONFIG_REBOOT` parameter.
 Further insights can be found in the [Configuration Parameters](/sidecartridge-multidevice/parameters/) section.

 {: .note}
 There are valid scenarios where setting `SAFE_CONFIG_REBOOT` to `false` makes sense.
-For instance, developers frequently adjusting the SidecarT configuration might find repeatedly waiting for a power cycle tedious.
+For instance, developers frequently adjusting the Multi-device configuration might find repeatedly waiting for a power cycle tedious.
 However, exercise this option judiciously.
 {: .note}

 ### Count the number files in the folders of the microSD card